10 Most Efficient Wood Stoves On The Market: What’s the Best Wood Stove For Your Home?

 - Insulation: The better insulated your house is, the better it keeps the heat in.
 Otherwise, the heat escapes through thin walls, cracks, or tiny holes.

 - Windows: For obvious reasons, make sure you close windows when running your wood stove.
 Double glazing is a way of adding insulation and keeping the heat in (6).
 It is a good idea for cabins with lots of large windows.

 Types of Wood Stoves

-Burning wood for heat is different from using a space heater.
+Burning wood for heat is different from using a space heater or an electric wall heater.
 And it’s more than just lighting a fire on a pile of cord wood.
 You need a system of vents and elements that help burn the wood produce heat.
 You have two main types of wood-burning stoves based on how they burn logs (7).

 - Non-catalytic wood stoves have a baffle plate that keeps hot air and gas inside the firebox.
 It creates a combusting environment that burns as much fuel as possible.
 Almost all the wood-burning stoves on our list use non-catalytic combustion.